willcassella/WillowEngine/README.md

 + libglu1-mesa-dev

-Once you have all packages, compiling the engine is as simple as: make -f WillowEngine.makefile all
+Once you have all packages, compiling the engine is as simple as:

+`make -f WillowEngine.makefile all`

 ### Mac

-I honestly haven't tried Mac, but it works on Linux and since all the packages are portable, I don't see why it wouldn't work on mac as well.
+I honestly haven't tried Mac, but it works on Linux and since all the packages are portable, I don't see why it wouldn't work on Mac as well.

 Copyright 2013-2015 Will Cassella, All Rights Reserved